lwz7512/my-dev.to/blog-posts/using-image-in-gatsby/index.md

 - Step two: place all the images under `content/assets`

-> seperate image files and .md files to different folder
+> separate image files and .md files to different folder

     ├── content
       ├── posts